 Reaffirming our commitment to New York, in February 2022, we executed a new lease for our primarily corporate offices that will extend our stay in the present Long Island City location until 2039.
-We expect the new lease will increase our lease commitments by approximately \$3 million in 2024, \$6 million in 2025, \$7 million in 2026, and \$97 million thereafter.
+The term of this lease will begin in 2023.
+The new lease increased our lease commitments by approximately 3 million in 2024, 6 million in 2025, 8 million in 2026, and an anticipated lease expenditure of 100 million thereafter.
+We have a one-time option to terminate the lease in 2034.
+At the end of the initial lease term, we have the option to renew the lease for either one renewal term of 10 years, or two renewal terms of five years each.